GSA/digitalgov.gov/content/posts/2013-02-28-usdas-amber-waves-app.md

   - USDA
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/02/USDA\_AmberWaves\_screenshots.png" alt="USDA's Amber Waves tablet app, showing two pages: an article page with a photo at the top and text below, and the table of contents page showing photos and article descriptions." %}
-The [U.S. Department of Agriculture&#8217;s (USDA) Economic Research Service (ERS)](http://www.ers.usda.gov/) has developed a tablet app for their _Amber Waves_ magazine which showcases research and analysis on economic and policy issues related to agriculture, food, the environment, and rural America.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/02/USDA\_AmberWaves\_screenshots.png" alt="USDA's Amber Waves tablet app, showing two pages: an article page with a photo at the top and text below, and the table of contents page showing photos and article descriptions." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/02/USDA_AmberWaves_screenshots.png)The [U.S. Department of Agriculture&#8217;s (USDA) Economic Research Service (ERS)](http://www.ers.usda.gov/) has developed a tablet app for their _Amber Waves_ magazine which showcases research and analysis on economic and policy issues related to agriculture, food, the environment, and rural America.
 Available as a [free download](http://www.ers.usda.gov/amber-waves) for both Android tablets and Apple&#8217;s iPad, the magazine will be updated quarterly on the app.

 Each issue of _Amber Waves_ provides: